A Rootless Tree Needs to Be Upheld

 is like a nondescript tree without a root.

-Would you slam them and say naming?
+Would you slam them and say naming

 or ‘misnaming’ is not their business?